Sonnet 467

 Upon the minds of men to thus endear

-Would that your innocence such power presume:
+Would that your innocence such power assume:

 © Loubert S Suddaby.
 All Rights Reserved.